psibi/psibi.github.io/posts/2017-12-19-stack-snapshots.md

 [Stack interpreter](https://docs.haskellstack.org/en/stable/GUIDE/#script-interpreter).
 Pin-pointing
 to an existing local resolver ensured that I need not download and build the packages again (and thereby saving quite a bit of time).
-And trying to find out the local resolvers under `~/.stack` was messy.
+And trying to find out the local resolvers manually under `~/.stack` was messy.
 That's when I went into the source and implemented the feature.
 Now, all I have to do is this: